-Keep track of everything – If you've been played by a couple of tastemakers you’ll want to shout about it.
+Keep track of everything – If you get your song played by a couple of tastemakers you’ll want to shout about it.
 Quotes for your next press release or when you’re trying to get your next gig.
-A nice big quote for your facebook page or your website mayhaps ?
+A nice big quote for your facebook page or your website?

 Discuss this article in our Music Forum.